deficollective/morpho-oracles-analysis/README.md

 ### Refreshing TVL data using TheGraph

-The data on Morpho's TVL comes from morpho's subgraph and is saved in `TVL.json`.
+The data on Morpho's TVL comes from morpho's subgraph and is saved in `tvl.json`.
 You should update this data to a fresh output in order to run a new analysis.

-You can run the subgraph here: https://thegraph.com/explorer/subgraphs/8Lz789DP5VKLXumTMTgygjU2xtuzx8AhbaacgN5PYCAs?view=Query&chain=arbitrum-one
-Using the following Query:
+You can run the subgraph here: https://thegraph.com/explorer/subgraphs/8Lz789DP5VKLXumTMTgygjU2xtuzx8AhbaacgN5PYCAs?view=Query&chain=arbitrum-one using the following Query:

 ```
 {